lincolnloop/elex/docs/contributing.rst

    make test

-If you have Python 2.7, 3.6, and pypy installed, run can run :code:`tox` to test in multiple environments.
+If you have Python 3.6, 3.7, 3.8, 3.9 and pypy3 installed, run can run :code:`tox` to test in multiple environments.

 Writing docs
 ============